 There’s lots more where these came from, but as my posts often get a little long (ah-hem), I’ll stop now.

-If you want help doing any of this because you’ve got too much on your own plate – but you know it’s a priority – and you’re an SME with a base in the South of England, then please do give me a call.
+If you want help doing any of this because you’ve got too much on your own plate – but you know it’s a priority – and you’re an SME with in Hampshire or a nearby county, then please do give me a call.

-I can help you with a new business review, strategy or actions.
+I can help you with your sales and marketing review, strategy or actions.
 More about me here.